KosmX/dropper/README.md

 It could target iOS, but I don't Apple...

-This app also requires a servere, this is a Ktor web server.
+This app also requires a backend server, this is a Ktor web server.

 ## Usage

 ### Main screen on admin
-The welcome screen just has a few shortcuts to different app features.
+The welcome screen is just a few shortcuts to different app features.
 Basically a "what do you need": There will be 6 tiles, scan QR, create link, manage live sessions, manage shares, upload directly, and an advanced admin stuff.

 ### Route #1, shared links